Time Series Data Augmentation for Deep Learning: A Survey: Conclusion

 \section{Conclusion}

 As deep learning models are becoming more popular on time series data, the limited labeled data calls for effective data augmentation methods.
 In this paper, we give a comprehensive survey on time series data augmentation methods in various tasks.
-We organize the reviewed methods in a taxonomy consisting of basic and advanced approaches.
-We introduce representative methods in each category and compare them empirical in typical time series tasks, including time series anomaly detection, time series forecasting and time series classification.
-Finally, we discuss and highlight future research directions by considering the limitation of current approaches and inspirations from other deep learning domains.
+We organize the reviewed methods in a taxonomy consisting of basic and advanced approaches, summarize representative methods in each category, compare them empirically in typical tasks, and highlight future research directions.

 { }